midani-47/Message-Queues/DOCUMENTATION.md

 ## Queue Service Design

-The Queue Service is designed as a specialized middleware component that facilitates asynchronous communication between distributed system components.
-It implements a message queue pattern where producers can push messages to queues and consumers can pull messages when they're ready to process them.
+The Queue Service is designed as a specialized middleware component that implements asynchronous communication between distributed system components.

 ### Core Components

-The service is structured around several key components, each with specific responsibilities:
+The application is structured around several key components, each with specific responsibilities:

 #### Queue Manager